bilal-fazlani/Hasher/README.md

 Adding it to your Project
 -------------------------

+Currently published against 2.10, 2.11, and 2.12.

-To import Hasher into your project, you just need to add the following directives to your `build.sbt` file:
+You no longer need a custom resolver as the project is being published to Maven Central, so simply add the dependency to your SBT file:

 ```
-resolvers ++= Seq("RoundEights" at "http://maven.spikemark.net/roundeights")

-libraryDependencies ++= Seq("com.roundeights" %% "hasher" % "1.2.0")
+libraryDependencies += "com.outr" %% "hasher" % "1.2.1")
 ```